socialvibe/truex-ctv-google-ima-csai-ref-app/README.md

 To begin development, run the standard `npm install` to download the project's dependencies.

 To deploy in general, one makes a deployable version in the `./dist` folder via `npm run build` and then hosts those contents somewhere appropriate.
 On then ensures the various platform installer configurations refer to that url.

-The hosted copy of this reference app is currently hosted at [https://ctv.truex.com/web/ref-app-IMA-CSAI/master/index.html](https://ctv.truex.com/web/ref-app-IMA-CSAI/master/index.html), which can be viewed directly in Chrome to review and debug the reference app generically.
+Again, [simple](https://ctv.truex.com/web/ref-app-IMA-CSAI/master/index.html) and [integrated](https://ctv.truex.com/web/ref-app-IMA-CSAI/master/integrated.html) hosted copies of the reference app are available for viewing in a browser, to review and debug the reference app generically.

 To run a local build, run the `npm start` command to run a local webpack instance.
 You can use `http://localhost:8080` or `http://0.0.0.0:8080` to review and debug in Chrome.